alire-project/alire/doc/catalog-format-spec.md

    lib_to_debug    = "development"
    ```

-Each crate can customise the compiler switches corresponding to its profiles
+Each crate can customize the compiler switches corresponding to its profiles
 using the `[build-switches]` table.
 In general, this should be avoided to
 preserve consistency in the ecosystem.
 However, there are cases where it makes
 sense for a crates to change its build switches.
 For instance, a SPARK crate